pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 Next step is to extract the token from the JSON result

-## The JSON Path Query activity
+## ABOUT THE JSON Path Query activity

 Go to the activity panel on the left and serch for **JSON Path Query** and drag and drop the found activity into the canvas just after the first http request activity.

 This activity extract the token value from the JSON result above.

-It need as an input the JSON result we got in the prior activity.
+It needs as an input the JSON result we got in the prior activity.
 And it must output it's result into a variable that is an activity variable.

 Define this activity like the following way.